 To upgrade the Traceable agent, make a note of the points mentioned in the Traceable agent installation, that is:

-• NGINX Lua plugin is setup as part of setup of Traceable agent.
+NGINX Lua plugin is set up as part of the setup of the Traceable agent.

-Enter the following command to upgrade the Traceable agent using Helm chart:
+Enter the following command to upgrade the Traceable agent using the Helm chart:

 cd ./deployments/traceable-agent/helm